mr-bappy/React-Notes/Introduction.md

 # Why React.js over Vanilla JS?
 - before, we have to create seperate files for HTML, CSS and JS
 - in React, we create a component(basically a seperate directory) where it combines HTML, CSS and JS, we can use that component at multiple sections instead of rewriting the whole code.
-- this makes seperation of concerns easier
+- this makes seperation of concern easier

 # Why React.js?
 - declarative, focuses on displaying UI rather than how to achieve it.